-The Group has committed to promoting the reduction mechanism of electricity consumption and has advocated the use of public transport and subway and adopted a strict policy on the use of Company's vehicle that Company's vehicle would under normal circumstances only be arranged for the Directors and senior management of the Group.
+The Group has committed to promoting the reduction mechanism of electricity consumption by setting an energy target to reduce 10% of its energy consumption intensity by FY2025, using FY2021 as the baseline year 1.
+To achieve this target and raise employees' awareness in respect of energy conservation, the Group has advocated the use of public transport and subway and adopted a strict policy on the use of Company's vehicle that Company's vehicle would under normal circumstances only be arranged for the Directors and senior management of the Group.
 Summary of energy consumption performances are as follows:

-Indicator 2021 2020 Unit Diesel consumption - '000 kwh Gasoline consumption 1,212.37 2,304.93 '000 kwh Electricity consumption 8.30 14.20 '000 kwh Total energy consumption 1,220.67 2,319.13 '000 kwh Total energy consumption density 0.61 1.15 '000 kwh/sq.m
+Indicator 2022 2021 Unit Diesel consumption '000 kwh Gasoline consumption 788.04 1,212.37 '000 kwh Electricity consumption 5.81 8.30 '000 kwh Total energy consumption 793.85 1,220.67 '000 kwh Total energy consumption density 0.35 0.61 '000 kwh/sg.m